Chicago Rivet & Machine (NYSE:CVR) Coverage Initiated by Analysts at StockNews.com

-StockNews.com assumed coverage on shares of Chicago Rivet & Machine (NYSE:CVR – Get Rating) in a research report released on Wednesday morning.
-The brokerage issued a sell rating on the stock.
+StockNews.com started coverage on shares of Chicago Rivet & Machine (NYSE:CVR – Get Rating) in a research note issued to investors on Tuesday.
+The firm issued a sell rating on the stock.

 Chicago Rivet & Machine Price Performance